 Gary was retired Army and I was retired Air Force.
 The biggest thing he flew in the military was a King Air turboprop.
 The Challenger 604 we were flying was the smallest airplane I had flown in over 20 years.
 I asked for the circle and we were cleared.

-“You’ve got a ten knot, quartering tailwind from the right, Gary.”
+“You’ve got a ten knot, quartering tailwind from the left, Gary.”

 “Noted,” he said.

 He landed the airplane.
 As soon as the nose was on the runway, he pushed the yoke full forward and hard left.

 “Whoa!”
 I said as the airplane banked left and the right wheel almost broke ground.
 I grabbed the yoke and reversed it to full right.

 “Get your damned hands off my airplane!” he yelled.
 I didn’t.

 Gary brought the airplane to taxi speed and I relaxed my death grip on the yoke.
 What followed from him was a non-stop diatribe on the differences between the pilot in command (him) and the second in command (me).
 Once we were back at the hangar and the passengers were gone, he pointed to his office.
 I followed him as he continued the monologue to include the differences between the top branch of the U.S. military (the Army) and those of lesser status (the Air Force).
 A flag from the Military Academy at West Point sat behind his desk, the Army Mule looking me in the eye as he berated me.

 I kept my mouth shut through it all and waited for the inevitable, “Well, aren’t you going to say anything?”

 “Why did you roll the airplane away from the wind after landing?”
 I asked.
 “Every airplane I’ve ever flown has you roll into the wind.”

 “You’ve never flown a real airplane like this,” he said.
 “We require you to ‘dive away’ from the wind when in tailwind.
 Ask any civilian pilot and they will tell you that.”